fastrgv/WorldCupSokerban/README.md

 Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The OSX executable is intended to have minimal runtime requirements:  sokerban_osx.
 The other binary [for linux] sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 SDL2, SFML, FLAC, ogg, vorbis, & openal.

-Two build scripts are described:
+Two build scripts are described;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Only GNAT is required.

 -------------------------------------------------------
 MacOSX: